iodigital-com/io-technology/data/blog/interacting-with-chat-gpt-through-voice-ui-on-the-web.md

 - get the interim result to display in the UI
 - check whether there is permission to use the microphone to show UI whether it is available or not
 - request listening permission to the user
-- know whether the API is currently listening the the user
+- know whether the Web API is currently listening the the user
 - start listening to the user
 - stop listening to the user